ARISTO M 76

 The calculator accepts Alcaline batteries but also NiCd batteries.
 Aristo sold their own NiCd batteries under number Aristo 6773.
 The NiCd batteries can be charged using the Aristo 6773 battery charger.

-According to a X-Number World article I once read (no longer linkable), the German brand Aristo only entered the calculator market in 1972 and left it due to heavy competition in 1978.
+According to an X-Number World article I once read (no longer linkable), the German brand Aristo only entered the calculator market in 1972 and left it due to heavy competition in 1978.

 Peripherals